 Beyond these three countries, Lancôme continues its international commitment by launching Write Her Future in many other countries, in partnership with local NGOs or associations.

 To take its commitment to women even further, since 2020, Lancôme has been offering career mentoring initiatives to promote access to employment.
 These professional training programs will be able to meet specific needs in Asian or Middle Eastern countries.
 It is a comprehensive program, in line with its values, that Lancôme is putting in place to help women become leaders in both their personal and professional lives.
+The ambition is to reach 100,000 beneficiaries by 2022.

 Dive into the world of Lancôme